kodamanchili-tarun/english_to_telugu_translation_llms/Llama2-7b/README.md

-Certainly, here's an improved version of your README file:

----

 # Fine-Tuning Llama-7b Model for Telugu Translation

 Welcome to the repository for fine-tuning the Llama-7b model for Telugu translation!
 This README will guide you through the file structure and steps to get started with fine-tuning and using the model for Telugu translation.